PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 If Quartus is already installed, you should only download the **Ashling RiscFree IDE** and run the RiscFree executable to set it up as an external tool.

+### Step 2: Downloading the License

+Intel requires a license to use the Nios V IP in Quartus Prime Lite Edition.
+This license is essential to proceed with this project.
+Follow the instructions in the [License Nios V Guide](https://www.macnica.co.jp/en/business/semiconductor/articles/intel/140701/) to obtain the necessary license.

+**Notes:**
+- For this project, we will use the **Nios V/m IP**.
+Make sure to download this specific license.
+- The license is valid for a period of one year and will expire afterward.
+You will need to renew it if you plan to continue using the Nios V IP beyond this period.

 ---